-- f) Where applicable, work with the department rep to actively engage with, and participate in, Periodic Departmental Reviews. - g) Work together with students, university staff and the Students' Union to ensure the success of the Academic Representative system.
+- f) Where applicable, work with the senior course reps to actively engage with, and participate in, Periodic Departmental Reviews. - g) Work together with students, university staff and the Students' Union to ensure the success of the Academic Representative system.

-Skills, Experience and Qualities Essential Desirable Excellent communication skills - ability to listen and represent views effectively. ✓ Willingness to learn and build a good understanding of education policy issues. ✓ Commitment to diversity, equality and inclusion along with a willingness to proactively seek out voices that are underrepresented. ✓ Ability to use technology and social media to network effectively with other students. ✓ Willingness to get involved and represent students' academic interests. ✓
+Skills, Experience and Qualities Essential Desirable Excellent communication skills - ability to listen and represent views effectively. ✓ Willingness to learn and build a good understanding of education policy issues. ✓ Commitment to diversity, equality and inclusion along with a willingness to proactively seek out voices that are underrepresented. ✓ Ability to use technology and social media to network effectively with other students.
+V Willingness to get involved and represent students' academic interests. ✓

-APPENDIX B: ROLE DESCRIPTIONS DEPARTMENT REP
+APPENDIX B: ROLE DESCRIPTIONS SENIOR COURSE REP

-Title Department Rep Selection Elected by students within your department.
+Title Senior Course Rep

+Selection Self sign-up.

 Purpose To effectively represent students' academic interests at department level.
 To create change at department level that improves the academic experience of students.
 To engage course reps within your department, support them and identify where issues are department-wide.
 To escalate any issues that exist beyond your department.